alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 take risks and learn from the outcomes, so as to carve out a brand new path.
 It's a rather obvious thing to say, not really profound at all.
-But this truth holds a profound implication when it comes to risk-taking in the real world - uncertainty is unknowable, the best we can do is to learn by taking small risks (so that we don't go extinct), and keep repeating the process at an accelerating rate towards our growth target.
+But this truth holds a profound implication when it comes to risk-taking in the real world - uncertainty means unknown.
+Thus the best we can do is to learn by taking small risks (so that we don't go extinct), and keep repeating the process at an accelerating rate towards our growth target.
 All three authors hammer away at this notion of uncertainty and learning from their respective vantage points.

 Christensen makes the case that well managed companies have a good chance to cope with disruptive innovations by creating a very different culture of learning, where the focus is on experimentation and nimble decision making at a small scale.
-It requires acknowledging that a new or emerging market is unknowable via the traditional methods of focus groups and market research.
+It requires acknowledging that a new or emerging market is unknowable using the traditional methods of focus groups and market research.
 Those tricks work beautifully for existing, well defined, and highly exploitable markets.
 They do not work for a market that is invisible, or merely emerging on the horizon.
 The major consequence of this is that conventional